wstmac/name2gender/README.md

     cd data
     ```

 1. clean the first name and split the whole data into train, val and testing.
+Defualt split ratio are 0.8, 0.1, 0.1 for train, val and test respectively.
     ```bash
     python clean_data.py
     ```